BellaIngenue/bellaingenue.github.io/docs/projects/pchildren/flashgame.md

 ---

 # Small Flash Game
 A small Flash Game (swf) I made in the latter 2010s.
-It uses Ruffle, a Chrome Extension that allows you to play Flash Games in your browser!
 Want to play?
 Feel free to play using the button below.

+{: .important }
+It uses Ruffle, a Chrome Extension that allows you to play Flash Games in your browser!
+This means you MUST have the Chrome extension to be able to play this game.
+Click [here](https://chromewebstore.google.com/detail/ruffle-flash-emulator/donbcfbmhbcapadipfkeojnmajbakjdc) for a link to the Chrome Extension!!

 <button id="playbutton" onclick="window.location.href='/docs/projects/pchildren/flashgamestuff/game.html';">🤍Interested in playing my game?
 Click here!🤍</button>